eyecantell/cmdorc/triggers.md

 cancel_on_triggers = ["command_started:Tests"]  # cancel this if Tests starts
 ```

+**See it in action:**
+- `examples/basic/02_simple_workflow.py` - Command chaining using lifecycle triggers
+- `examples/workflows/ci_pipeline/` - Complete CI/CD workflow with lifecycle events

 ## Triggering Commands

 - `runner.trigger("any_string")` → runs **every** command that lists `"any_string"` in its `triggers` (exact match only).